farspeak/farspeak-cli/README.md

 ### Example Command

-    node cli.js --filename path/to/your/file.txt --template path/to/your/template.yaml --query 'your query here'
+    ./cli.js --filename path/to/your/file.txt --template path/to/your/template.yaml --query 'your query here'

 ### Example Output